openminted/omtd-stack-setup/docs/deployment_guide.md

 - Cluster Manager: Ubuntu 16.04 LTS with reasonable resources
 -  Monitoring: Ubuntu 16.04 LTS with reasonable resources
 -  Tool Registry: Debian Jessie with reasonable resources and sizable disk space (e.g., a few hundred gigs)
--  Cluster Nodes: Debian Jessie with as much CPU and RAM as possible
+-  Cluster Nodes: Debian Jessie with backports and as much CPU and RAM as possible.

 Make sure you have your public key in `/root/.ssh/authorized_keys` of each and every of the hosts above.
 Also, make sure you can log on with